jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-02-22-the-easiest-way-to-run-background-task-in-ASP-Net-Core.md

 ---

-It is common situation that we would like to run some background tasks in our application.
-Just return an information to a client that we accepted his request and do the rest in the background.
+It is common situation that we would like to run a background tasks in our application.
 There are many ways to do it, but we will focus on the easiest one.

-## Our scenario
+## Problem to solve
 The best option is to show a real life scenario.
 I have a web application and that allows a user to upload a file.
 After uploading the file I need to do two things immediately: create a unique FileId and store the file somewhere.
-After I need to process the file, but it can cake a bit of time, so I don't want to block client.
+After it, I need to process the file, but it can take a bit of time, so I don't want to block the client.
 I can prepare the response for the client with the FileId, maybe a status, and start processing it in the background.

+## Some ideas
 Ok.
 So we know, that I need to run a background task.
 What options do we have?
 - In old ASP.NET I was able to use `QueueBackgroundWorkItem`, but in ASP.NET Core it is not possible.
 - I can use `IHostedService` or `BackgroundService`, but to use it I needed to write a bit of code to handle it.
 I would like to use something simpler.